Abuja Digital Studio · Est. 2018

 WP-CLI commands

-All commands use the wp omobile prefix.
+10 subcommands, all using the wp omobile prefix.

 # Show plugin status and diagnostics wp omobile status # Generate + store a new JWT secret wp omobile generate-secret # Create an API key wp omobile create-api-key --name="My App" # Demo data wp omobile seed-demo wp omobile clear-demo # Run telemetry rollup immediately wp omobile rollup # Delete logs beyond retention period wp omobile sweep # Dispatch pending push notifications immediately wp omobile dispatch-push # Print analytics summary (last 30 days) wp omobile analytics # Create a config snapshot wp omobile snapshot --label="Before release"